 Église Saint-Maurice de Lille (St. Maurice Church), Lille

-The church contains the tomb of Charles Ferdinand d'Artois, Duke of Berry, assassinated in 1820, being the youngest son of Charles X, King of France, and his wife Maria Theresa of Savoy.
+The church also houses the grave of Charles Ferdinand d'Artois, Duke of Berry, who was assassinated in 1820.
+He was the youngest son of Charles X, the King of France, and Maria Theresa of Savoy.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Lille.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.